admon84/screeps-autonomous-framework/README.md

 Download the latest source [here](https://github.com/admon84/screeps-typescript-starter/archive/master.zip) and extract it to a folder.

-Open the folder in your terminal and run your package manager to install the required packages and TypeScript declaration files:
+Open the folder in your terminal and run your package manager to install the required packages and typescript declaration files:

 ```bash
 # npm